The Derived Unipotent Block of $p$-Adic $\mathrm{GL}_2$ as Perfect Complexes over a dg Schur Algebra: Generators of the Finite Unipotent Block

 \begin{proof} \cite{ackermann2006loewy} Corollary 4.3 identifies $P_2$ and $L_2$ with respectively what they call the Steinberg-PIM and $D_{\resfield}(1,1^2)$.
-The discussion following Proposition 2.6 of the same then says the Gelfand-Graev module is projective, with the Steinberg-PIM occurring with multiplicity one in its indecomposable decomposition and no other projective indecomposable modules in the unipotent block occurring at all.
+The discussion following Proposition 2.6 of the same then says that the Steinberg-PIM occurs with multiplicity one in the indecomposable decomposition of the Gelfand-Graev module, and that no other projective indecomposable modules in the unipotent block occur in the same.
 Finally, Proposition 2.2 of the same states that $D_{\resfield}(1,1^2)$ is cuspidal. \end{proof}